Blog Details

 The Bottom Line

-Intent data isn’t going to miraculously close deals for you.
-But when used wisely (and ethically), it can help you focus your efforts, personalize your outreach, and ultimately, close more deals.
+Intent data isn't going to miraculously close deals for you.
+But when used wisely (and ethically), it can help you focus your efforts, personalise your outreach, and ultimately, close more deals.

 Just remember: behind every intent signal is a real person.
 Treat them like one.